Flu Vaccines

 Vaccine Schedule

 The flu shot is typically available each Fall from September until we no longer have it available (depending on the supply, but usually November to January).
 The supply of the flu vaccine in this country is an issue each year.
 Many years, we and other offices will not receive as much flu vaccine as we would like.
-The flu nose spray is available earlier, often in the Summer, and can be given throughout the influenza season.

 If your child is less than 9 years old and they have not had 2 doses of flu vaccine previously (does not have to be in the same year or consecutive years), they are recommended to receive 2 doses of flu vaccine separated by at least one month.